sandy303/Registers-Files/README.md

 # Registers-File
-Is  a file that contain a group of registers, ( component of any CPU).
+Is a file that contain a group of registers, ( component of any CPU). the language used is VHDL.